Why is a credit score important?

 for our loan officers and ask how we can help you build a credit score safely.

 Steps to repairing your credit score are pretty straightforward.

 - Know exactly where you stand.
 Gather all information on income and all your monthly bills and total each group.

 - Get debt payments made on time.
 If your bills are more than your income, you'll need a spending plan (we provide credit and debt counselors to build your spending plan) that allows you enough money to make those payments.

 - Use your spending plan to control existing debt and don't add new debt.

 Each month your lenders report the progress you've made.
 Months of on-time payments, lowering how much you owe and establishing a positive credit history will boost your credit score.
-You now have a quick and easy way to get a copy of your credit report through GreenPath Debt Solutions, ACMG's financial education and counseling partner.
+If you want assistance with your credit report, we offer GreenPath Financial Wellness, ACMG's financial education and counseling partner.
 GreenPath will provide you a copy of your credit report for a nominal fee.
 And once you receive the credit report, a GreenPath counselor is available to review the report with you.
 They will help you understand how to read the report, show you how to dispute inaccurate information, and discuss credit scoring.
 GreenPath counselors are available Monday through Thursday 8 a.m. to 10 p.m.
 (EST), Friday 8 a.m. to 7 p.m. and Saturday from 9 a.m. to 6 p.m.
 To use this new service, simply call 1-877-337-3399

 or visit them on the web